phamcongthuy/challenge/_learn/national-council-of-jewish-women-los-angeles.markdown

   being sexually assaulted at epidemic proportions.
 One in four girls and one in six boys will be sexually assaulted before they turn 18.
 Students who experience sexual assault drop out of school at high rates while their perpetrators face no consequence.
-If the program can grow, NCJW|LA’s The Talk Project has the ability to be a major vehicle for improvement to fight this gender-related violence epidemic, keep more students in school, and create a supportive, progressive culture in Los Angeles.
+If the program can grow, NCJWLA’s The Talk Project has the ability to be a major vehicle for improvement to fight this gender-related violence epidemic, keep more students in school, and create a supportive, progressive culture in Los Angeles.

-  The Talk Project is a bold student-driven movement that was created by NCJW|LA teen volunteers who felt their schools lacked education on sexual violence.
+  The Talk Project is a bold student-driven movement that was created by NCJWLA teen volunteers who felt their schools lacked education on sexual violence.
   They noticed harmful ideas perpetuated by their peers stemming from rape culture, ideas like “she was asking for it by getting so drunk” and “boys will